pandeySAN/IITB_Theme/README.md

 ### Step 1: Place the Theme Folder

-Extract and place the theme into your Drupal installation:
+Extract and place the theme inside your Drupal installation:

 ```bash
 /themes/custom/iitb_theme